gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 necessarily the same as the difference between *some* and *marked improvement*.
 If it is treated numerically, then the differences between levels are assumed to be the same unless a different coding scheme is used (say 1, 2, and 5).
-It is better to treat these types of responses as being in one of the three categories and use statistical methods that don't make unreasonable and arbitrary assumptions about what the numerical coding might mean.
-The study being performed here involved subjects randomly assigned to either a treatment or a placebo (control) group and we want to address research questions similar to those considered in Chapters \@ref(chapter2) and \@ref(chapter3) -- assessing differences among two or more groups.
-With quantitative responses, the differences in the distributions are parameterized via the means of the groups and we used 2-sample mean or ANOVA hypotheses and tests.
+It is better to treat this type of responses as being in one of the three categories and use statistical methods that don't make unreasonable and arbitrary assumptions about what the numerical coding might mean.
+The study being performed here involved subjects randomly assigned to either a treatment or a placebo (control) group and we want to address research questions similar to those considered in Chapters \@ref(chapter2) and \@ref(chapter3) -- assessing differences in a response variable among two or more groups.
+With quantitative responses, the differences in the distributions are parameterized via the means of the groups and we used linear models.
 With categorical responses, the focus is on the probabilities of getting responses in each category and whether they differ among the groups.